rickballard/CoCivium/insights/forking-as-epistemic-containment.md

 ## [1] Why Forking?

-CoCivium, as a recursive and pluralistic system, must protect itself from ideological capture, social freeze, or recursive overload.
+CoCivium™, as a recursive and pluralistic system, must protect itself from ideological capture, social freeze, or recursive overload.
 Forking is its immune system against stuckness.

-Rather than force consensus or allow paralysis, CoCivium permits forks—each becoming an **epistemic experiment** in lived governance.
+Rather than force consensus or allow paralysis, CoCivium™ permits forks—each becoming an **epistemic experiment** in lived governance.

 ---